 This Ordinance is promulgated pursuant to the authority set forth in Art.
 X and XIII of the New Mexico Constitution (1912); NMSA 1978 Section 4-37-1 (1975), NMSA 1978 Sections 3-21-1 et seq., NMSA 1978 Sections 3-19-1 et seq.; NMSA 1978 Sections 3-18-1 et seq., and NMSA 1978 §§ 19-10-4.1, 4.2 and 4.3 (1985).
-This Ordinance constitutes an exercise of the County's independent and separate but related police, zoning, planning and public nuisance powers for the health, safety and general welfare of the County and applies to all areas within the exterior boundaries of the County that lie outside of the incorporated boundaries of a municipality without exception.
+This Ordinance constitutes an exercise of the County's independent and separate but related police, zoning, planning and public nuisance powers for the health, safety and general welfare of the County and applies to all areas within the exterior boundaries of the County that lie outside of the incorporated boundaries of a municipality and shall apply to oil and gas leases of all federal and state lands within the boundaries of the County, to the extent constitutionally permissible, and as permitted by applicable statutes and regulations.